JustVice/ListhisFiles/README.md

 # ListhisFiles
-Simple Java program that generates a txt files filled with all the files/folders placed where the program is.
+Simple Java program that generates a txt file filled with all the files/folders placed where the program is.